anushkadeshpande/js-scratchpad/setTimeout/README.md

 Here, first of all, `setTimeout` forms a closure with the `function x()` (remembers the reference to i)

-Now, the setTimeout takes a callback and puts it in the callback queue.
-And proceeds to execute the rest of the code.
+Now, the setTimeout takes a callback and starts the timer of the WebAPI and then the rest of the code is executed.

 But the code outputs: